 What is CCPA Compliance?

-If your for-profit business processes personal information of California residents, it will need to comply with the California Consumer Privacy Act (CCPA).
-In practical terms, this means that almost every large enterprise in the United States must comply with the CCPA.
+If your for-profit business processes personal information of California residents and falls within the material jurisdictions, it will need to comply with the California Consumer Privacy Act (CCPA).
+In §1798.140 (d)(1), the CCPA defines material jurisdiction as involving a threshold analysis and only applies to organizations that:

 Non-compliance with the CCPA can result in the business being subject to regulatory and civil enforcement actions, which can cause the business to incur substantial monetary penalties.
 If a consumer can prove the lack of “reasonable security procedures and practices appropriate to the nature of that information” caused the breach of their data, damages may include: